virmundi/NewDataForManagers/graphs.md

 # Graph Storage
 Relational databases use set theory to model entities and their relationships.
 Each entity is related to another via a column or set of columns.
-For example, person's home ownership might be modeled by a Person table with an id column, an Address table with an id column and a junction table with a PERSON_ID and ADDRESS_ID column.
+For example, person's home ownership might be modeled by a **PERSON** table with an **ID** column, an **ADDRESS** table with an **ID** column and a junction table with a **PERSON_ID** and **ADDRESS_ID** column.
 The junction table is the relation.

 Graph databases at first glance look similar.
 There are entities and relationships.
 Users move from one to another using a query language.
 The difference lies in how relationships are modeled.
 The result is massive speedup in queries around relationships when compared to the relational model.

 ## Architecture

 The core concept of a graph database is so simple as to be laughable.
 There are only two things involved in modeling: nodes and edges (or vertices and relationships depending on whose literature you read).
-As you can use points and lines to draw stickmen to the Sistine Chapel, you can model simple relations to complex distribution webs.
+As you can use points and lines to draw everything from a stickmen to the Sistine Chapel, you can model simple relations to complex distribution webs.

 A node is a just a container for properties like `name` or `birthdate`.
 A node can have as many properties as you need.
 An edge is the thing that connects two nodes.
 These are named concepts.
-Getting back to our home ownership above, one node would be "Patrick Davenport".
-Another is "The Lone Palm".
-The relationship of "Owns" links me to the house.
+Getting back to our home ownership above, one node would be **"Patrick Davenport"**.
+Another is **"The Lone Palm"**.
+The relationship of **"Owns"** links me to the house.

 Edges can have properties too.
 The "Owns" relationship might have the date I purchased the home.
-It could be marked as my primary house as opposed to my other vast real-estate holdings.
+It could be marked as my primary house ()as opposed to my other vast real-estate holdings).
 Edges also have a direction.
-I Own Lone Palm; the house doesn't own me.
+I *Own* Lone Palm; the house doesn't own me.

 An important rule for graphs is that you cannot have dangling edges.
 Every graph database will delete a node and all the edges pointing to it or from it.
 No more worrying about orphan documents or values.

 Under the covers graph databases store the nodes and edges efficiently.
 They can plow through a fairly complex query like "who are my friends' friends' friends that drive a car and enjoy llama videos?"
 A RDBMS using a simple two table design of Person and Friends would take a while to get this answer.
 It would have to join back onto the the table twice to find the relationships, then apply a filter on them to find the individual that matched.
 Graph databases, on the other hand, can spit out "Carl" in a few milliseconds.

 Distributed graph traversal is the brass ring for the industry now.
 Some vendors have supported the operation for a few years.
 Others are just getting into the feature now.
-As always, distributed systems can allow you to scale your graphs far beyond what one box might provide.
+Distribution allows the graphs to grow larger than what one box could handle.

 Like other NoSQLs there is no universal query language.
 Unlike most NoSQLs there are two on the horizon: Gremlin and SPARQL.
 Checkout the roadmaps of any product you're investigating to see if it supports either.
 Hopefully more will.
 Enterprises and developers can sleep a little easier knowing they are not locked in to a particular vendor.

 ## Getting to Know the Players

-Wikipedia provides a list of over 20 products in the graph storage space [^wiki_graphs].
+Wikipedia provides a list of over 20 products in the graph storage space[^wiki_graphs].
 They run the gambit from GPL open-source, to open-sourced community edition with closed-source enterprise edition to fully closed source/paid license edition.
 That is a lot to choose from.
 The selected projects cover the licensing and notoriety spectrum.

 ### ArangoDB